primaryodors/primarydock/PREDICTION.md

 # Predicting Receptor Responses to Ligands

 At this time, no method yet exists to accurately distinguish agonist from non-agonist ligands using PrimaryDock output.
-To the best of our knowledge, either no one has developed the capability to make such predictions, or no accurate prediction making utility has been released to the public.
-Therefore, we continue to strive towards accurate predictions of GPCR agonism by odorants.
+To the best of our knowledge, either no one has developed the capability to make predictions of olfactory receptor agonism by odorants, or no accurate prediction making utility has been released to the public.
+Therefore, we continue to strive toward accurately predicting receptor responses to odorants in a transparent and publicly accessible way.

 # Prediction Methods

-PrimaryDock prediction methods are cronnable PHP scripts that perform docks of known ligands in PDB files and aggregate the resulting data into a JSON file.
-A prediction method begins with `require("methods_common.php");`, followed by a call to `prepare_outputs();` which generates the output file names as well as some other custom variables.
+PrimaryDock prediction methods are cronnable PHP scripts that perform docks of empirically measured (or yet to be measured) ligands in PDB files and aggregate the resulting data into a JSON file.
+A prediction method script begins with `require("methods_common.php");`, followed by a call to `prepare_outputs();` which generates the output file names based on command line input, as well as some other custom variables.
 A string value named `$configf` is then set, containing the config file to be generated for the `primarydock` app, and then the `process_dock()` function is called.

 The most current prediction method is `method_optimized.php`.
 The first time it is run, it will perform a one-time setup of required data, including an automatic download of PDB models from the RCSB and AlphaFold websites.
 An example